Article updated September 2019

 Ovulation predictor kits are designed to test urine or saliva and they work by detecting the changes in certain hormone levels that occur just prior to ovulation.
 In contrast, fertility apps or ovulation calculators rely on the input of your menstrual cycle statistics (and sometimes your fertility signs).

-Although these options can be useful if you’re trying to get pregnant, they are NOT fool proof and can have a number of pitfalls.
+Although these options can be useful if you’re trying to get pregnant, they are NOT fool proof and have a number of pitfalls.
 To find out more, check out the following articles:

 One final tip…

-Contrary to popular belief, your day of PEAK fertility – the day that sex is most likely to result in pregnancy – is often NOT the day of ovulation.
-Research shows that peak fertility can occur as early as 3 days before ovulation day, with conception chances significantly reduced by the time the egg is actually released (and it’s interesting to note that ovulation predictor kits will only show positive within the 24 – 36 hours before ovulation occurs – often AFTER the day of peak fertility has passed!)
+Contrary to popular belief, your day of PEAK fertility – the day that sex is most likely to result in pregnancy – is usually NOT the day of ovulation.
+Research shows that peak fertility can occur as early as 3 days before ovulation day, with conception chances significantly reduced by the time the egg is actually released (and it’s interesting to note that ovulation predictor kits often give a positive result AFTER the day of peak fertility has passed!)

 By learning the fertility awareness method however, you’ll be able to identify your day or days of peak fertility every cycle, regardless of when they occur.

 The best time to get pregnant each menstrual cycle is during the fertile window – the days leading up to and ending on the day of ovulation.
 The length of this fertile window is typically just 3 days or less and its timing can vary significantly from woman to woman and from cycle to cycle.

-Contrary to popular belief ovulation does not always occur on Day 14, ‘mid-cycle’ or 14 days prior to your next period and for many couples this is NOT the best time to get pregnant.
+Despite what you may have heard, ovulation does NOT always occur on Day 14, ‘mid-cycle’ or 14 days prior to your next period, and for many couples this is NOT the best time to get pregnant.